adamszabunio/ShakeShakeShake/README.md

 Another daily cron job is set to connect to the most recent s3 file.
 It then uses pyscopg2 to insert select data into the RDS table with all of the previous day's earthquakes.

-To create the website [Most Recent Earthquake Data](http://ec2-34-200-221-198.compute-1.amazonaws.com/), the data is then queried with sqlalchemy and pandas to create dataframes. matplotlib uses the dataframes to create graphs.
-The dataframes are stored as html and along with the graphs are uploaded to a website using a flask webserver.
+To create the website [Most Recent Earthquake Data](http://ec2-34-200-221-198.compute-1.amazonaws.com/), the data is then queried with sqlalchemy and pandas to create dataframes and store them as html.
+Graphs are created from these dataframes with the matplotlib library and stored in a public s3 bucket.
+The html version of the dataframes and the graphs are uploaded to a website using a flask webserver.

 A DAG (directed acyclical graph) visualizing this framework can be found here: [DAG](https://s3.amazonaws.com/nobucketforyou/dag.pdf)

-API Call Scripts:
 ------

+## API Call Scripts:

 1. quakes.py
 - Initial script created to access the API.